top of page

 Bearing-Driven Extraction

 What is bearing-driven impeller extraction?
-Bearing-driven extraction uses a thrust bearing system to apply straight axial force along the shaft, reducing friction and preventing housing damage during removal.
+Bearing-driven extraction uses a thrust bearing to apply straight axial force along the shaft, reducing friction and preventing housing damage during removal.

 Hardened Gripping Teeth